nzhang95/ECO395M/exercise1/exercise1.md

 ![](4-1.png)

 The optimal K = 18 with an average RMSE of 10193.5, and the price predictions for trim 350 is shown as follows.
+The red line represents the predicted price, while the scatter points represent the actual price.

 ![](4-2.png)